While it’s nothing new to splurge on footwear, the most expensive shoes in the world can cost millions.

 Ladies, what would be your first reaction if your man surprises you with a gift of this pair of shoes, a Retro Rose Pumps by Stuart Weitzman that costs N200 million.
 For the men, is there a girl/lady/woman in your life who deserves this? #breidestead #retrorosepumps #stuartweitzman #expensiveshoes #shoesthatrock #classyshoes #shoes #luxuryonfeet #gift #footwear

 These vintage-inspired slippers pay homage to 1940s glamour complete with a classic T-strap (a signature style of shoe at the time).
-The golden slippers feature roses worth 100 carats of 1,800 Kwiat diamonds.
+The 10th pair of Most Expensive Shoes feature roses worth 100 carats of 1,800 Kwiat diamonds.
 In addition, the pair has 400 more Kwiat diamonds that embellish the shoe throughout.

 9. Stuart Weitzman Platinum Guild Stiletto

-Yet another pair of Stuart Weitzman heels made our list.
+Yet another pair of Stuart Weitzman heels make our list of Most Expensive Shoes.
 The Platinum Guild Stiletto is adorned with 464 sparkling Kwiat diamonds.
 The stiletto was meant to shine on the red carpet and was worn by former Miss USA and actress Laura Harring at the 2002 Academy Awards.
 While valued at $1.09 million, these shoes might not be as impractical as you think.
 The straps actually come off the sandal and can double as a necklace.

 8.Stuart Weitzman’s Ruby Slipper

 There’s no guarantee that if you click your heels three times these shoes will take you home, but the pair sure does make a statement.
-Inspired by the film “The Wizard of Oz,” these stilettos feature 69 Burmese rubies on the elegant red satin straps.
+Inspired by the film “The Wizard of Oz,” these stilettos feature 642 Burmese rubies on the elegant red satin straps.
 These cherry-red heels were displayed in a glass case at Harrods in London back in 2003.
 The shoes are currently valued at $1.6 million, making them FN’s No. 8 in our list of Most Expensive Shoes.

 7. Stuart Weitzman Cinderella Slipper

 Stuart Weitzman’s sparkling stiletto was worn by country singer Alison Krauss at the 2004 Oscars.
 One of the most expensive shoes in the world, the pair features Italian leather and 565 Kwiat diamonds.
-The right shoe also has a rare 5 carat amaretto diamond that by itself is valued for more than $1 million.
+The right shoe also has a rare 5-carat amaretto diamond that by itself is valued for more than $1 million.
 The Stuart Weitzman shoe also has a clear 4-inch stiletto heel that is intentionally designed to make the structure of the $2 million shoes “disappear” — giving all the attention to the precious gems when in the spotlight.
 It’s a shoe truly fit for someone’s “Cinderella moment.”